biouno/biouno.github.io/about.md

 ##Project Mission

-The ​BioUno​ open­ source project seeks to improve scientific application automation, performance, reproducibility, usability, and management by applying and extending software engineering (SE) best practices in the field of scientific research applications.
+The BioUno open­ source project seeks to improve scientific application automation, performance, reproducibility, usability, and management by applying and extending software engineering (SE) best practices in the field of scientific research applications.
 [Deliverables from the project](/publications.html) have found a variety of applications